Prices of goods increase over time resulting in a fall in the purchasing power (quantity of goods that one unit of money can buy) of money.

 *Consumer Price Index compares the current price of a basket of goods and services (which represent the economy) with the price of the same basket of goods and services in the previous year to calculate the increase in prices.

 How is Cost Inflation Index used in Income Tax?Long-Term Capital Assets are recorded at cost price in books.
 Despite increasing inflation, they exist at the cost price and cannot be revalued.

-When these assets are sold, profit amount remains high due to higher sale price as compared to purchase price.
-This also leads to higher income tax.
+When these assets are sold, the profit amount remains high due to the higher sale price as compared to purchase price.
+This also leads to a higher income tax.